chef/chef-oss-practices/policies/governance.md

 ---

-This document will be reviewed regularly to reflect changes in project structure, GitHub capabilities, or Progress' governance and security policies.
+This document will be reviewed regularly to reflect changes in project structure, GitHub capabilities, or Progress Software's governance and security policies.